 Veneers are thin, tooth-colored shells.
-These shells are then applied to the front of the teeth to form a uniform, attractive appearance.
-The primary purpose of veneers is to cover imperfections on a tooth, such as streaking, slight chipping, or discoloring.
+The front of the teeth is then covered with these shells to provide a uniform, attractive appearance.
+The primary purpose of veneers is to hide imperfections on a tooth, such as streaking, slight chipping, or discoloration.

 Dental veneers can vary in width, length, shape, and color.

 They are made either from resin composite material or porcelain.
-Resin veneers are thinner, last 4 to 8 years, and are lower-priced compared to porcelain veneers.
-However, porcelain veneers reflect light more naturally and resist stains.
-They also last longer, usually 15 to 25 years.
+Compared to porcelain veneers, resin veneers are less expensive, last four to eight years, and are thinner.
+Porcelain veneers, on the other hand, reflect light more naturally and repel stains.
+They also last longer, typically 15 to 25 years.

 Veneers enhance the tooth's shape, color, size, and length and fix dental problems like teeth discoloration, worn-down teeth, broken or chipped teeth, and irregularly shaped teeth.